-The Sentinel Park neighborhood is one of the two Waukesha neighborhoods with the largest Police response volumes annually.
-The Sentinel Park surrounding neighborhood also feeds into the Hadfield Elementary, 67.1% economically disadvantage population and Whittier Elementary, 74.1% economically disadvantage reported from the Department of Public Instruction for the 2016-2017 school year.
-This demonstrates the Sentinel neighborhood has a great need for additional community resources and public services.
-The Sentinel Park neighborhood not only benefits from the added police visibility in the summer months, but also much needed programs for youth that will provide positive development, healthy choices and opportunities for personal growth and continued learning.
+The Saratoga Park neighborhood is one of the two Waukesha neighborhoods with the largest Police response volumes annually.
+The Saratoga Park surrounding neighborhood also feeds into the Hadfield Elementary, 67.1% economically disadvantage population and Whittier Elementary, 74.1% economically disadvantage reported from the Department of Public Instruction for the 2016-2017 school year.
+This demonstrates the Saratoga neighborhood has a great need for additional community resources and public services.
+The Saratoga Park neighborhood not only benefits from the added police visibility in the summer months, but also much needed programs for youth that will provide positive development, healthy choices and opportunities for personal growth and continued learning.
 It is reported by Harvard Graduate Studies that students will lose 2.6 months of learned math concepts over the summer break months.
 Summer learning loss is a significant problem, playing a surprisingly large role in creating the achievement gap.
 Economically disadvantaged students can lose significant learning over the summer months.
 To help ease the achievement gap this program seeks opportunities to find ways to partner with economically disadvantaged families to ensure their children keep reading and learning throughout the summer.
-Additionally, by bringing this program to the neighborhood, we can offer a wide variety of community supported resources including daily lunches for families though out partnership with the Salvation Army, offering library and Storytime in the park to provide children and families with all the resources available without any transportation barriers, and providing youth with important nutritional, healthy living and engaging enrichment activities.
+Additionally, by bringing this program to the neighborhood, we can offer a wide variety of community supported resources including daily lunches for families though out partnership with St. Vincent de Paul, offering library and Storytime in the park to provide children and families with all the resources available without any transportation barriers, and providing youth with important nutritional, healthy living and engaging enrichment activities.

-18. Describe two anticipated measurable outcomes for your proposed project and activities.
+Describe two anticipated measurable outcomes for your proposed project and activities.
 2019 Measurable Goals: 100% of program participants will develop skills to help become responsible young adults.

-In 2019 students will demonstrate improvement and growth in the following areas: Self-confidence = 100% of students will demonstrate improvement in Perseverance Social Skills= 100% of students will demonstrate improvement in Organization 100% of participants will have increased positive relationships with police through police involvement with the Sentinel Park Playground Program.
-One hundred youth and adult's participants will participate in the Free Lunch Program provided by the
+In 2019 students will demonstrate improvement and growth in the following areas:

+Self-confidence = 100% of students will demonstrate improved Perseverance

+Social Skills= 100% of students will demonstrate improved Organization

+100% of participants will have increased positive relationships with police through police involvement with the Saratoga Park Playground Program.

-The Salvation Army for 58 days.
-Approximately 5800 lunches will be served.
+One hundred Fifty youth and adult's participants will participate in the Free Lunch Program provided by the St. Vincent DePaul for 58 days, approximately 8000 meals.